AsheraCordova/Core/README.md

 invalidateOnFrameChange | When this flag is set, the widget is invalidated on frame change during a measure pass. systemAndroidAttrStyle 	| The theming of widget is usally done in system_style.xml.
 Hence any advanced theming for android can only be done in system_system.xml.
 To override the look and feel for only one widget, this attribute can be used.
-E.g. android:attr/progressBarStyleHorizontal systemStyle   		| Any style defined in system_style.xml can be referenced using this attribute and is only applied to android widget.
+E.g. android:attr/progressBarStyleHorizontal systemStyle   		| Any style defined in system_style.xml can be referenced using this attribute and is only applied to android widget. swtStyle   		| References the style attribute passed to the constructor. e.g. Control(Composite parent, **int style**) swtResizeOptions 	| SWT image is resized to fit the view.
+SWT image can resized using GC or use awt BufferedImage.
+Resize options is simple css expression which provides control over on how to resize an image to get the desired quality.
+See section **Resizing Image**

+## Resizing Image
+Image can be set using src attribute on ImageView, ImageButton or on background attribute on View in android.
+To simulate the scaling of images on other platforms, custom attributes has been introduced to give more control over image resizing.

+* SWT
+SWT provides low level method for resizing images using GC.
+Though the quality is acceptable in most cases, the image might not look good after resizing.
+In such cases when quality of image is not within the acceptable standards, we can use BufferedImage for resizing.
+It might be noted that the GC is very fast when compared to BufferedImage resizing and has been configured as the default option.

+* IOS
+* Browser